elixir-cloud-aai/foca/README.md

 ### Logging utilities

-FOCA provides a decorator that ca be used on any route to automatically log any requests and/or responses passing through that route:
+FOCA provides a decorator that can be used on any route to automatically log any requests and/or responses passing through that route:

 ```python